forestobservatory/cfo-api/README.md

 ['MendocinoCounty-Vegetation-CanopyCover-2020-Fall-00010m']
 ```

-The default behavior of this function is to only return the asset IDs as a list.
+The default behavior of this function is to return the asset IDs as a list.

-You can instead return the API JSON data, including asset ID, the spatial extent (`bbox`) of the data, the catalog its stored in, etc. by setting `just_assets=False`.
+You could instead return the API JSON data, including asset ID, the spatial extent (`bbox`) of the data, the catalog its stored in, etc. by setting `just_assets=False`.

 ```python
 >>> forest.search(geography="MendocinoCounty", metric="CanopyCover", just_assets=False)